 The files are designed to fit a space that is 4 inches wide and 4-1/4 inches high.
 The zip file that contains the cut files has a separate layer for each “ingredient” so you only need to cut the ones you want.
 I will explain how to cut only the ones you need later.

-If your kitchen canisters are the same or have a similarly sized area in which you want to place a label, then you can proceed to cutting the labels.
+If your kitchen canisters are the same as the ones in this project or have a similarly sized area in which you want to place a label, then you can proceed to cutting the labels.
 If you want to increase or decrease the size, measure the width and height of the space you want to fill then scale the cut file to fit within that space for each of the labels after you upload the file.

 Prepare Your Kitchen Canisters for Labeling

 As I said earlier, vinyl adheres nicely to a smooth surface.
-It also needs to be very clean.
+The surface also needs to be very clean.